Minivans and Safety

 Safety Advantages: Big, Heavy and Stable

 Minivans, as a class, are safe for several reasons.
 One is that they're large and heavy.
 Though the crash tests don't reflect it, weight is an advantage in a collision, all other things being equal.
 Conventional SUVs might be heavy, too, but they also have a higher center of gravity and are thus more prone to roll over — though not as much as they once were, thanks to the proliferation of electronic stability systems in SUVs.
-In June 2011, the Insurance Institute for Highway Safety reported that SUVs had gotten closer than ever to minivans, even when comparing vehicles of similar weight.
-Real-world fatality data for 2005-08 models revealed 28 driver deaths per million registered SUVs, compared with 25 minivan driver deaths per million, making minivans the safest body style.
+In June 2011, the Insurance Institute for Highway Safety reported that SUVs are closer than ever to minivans, even when comparing vehicles of similar weight.
+Real-world fatality data for 2005-08 models reveal 28 driver deaths per million registered SUVs, compared with 25 minivan driver deaths per million, making minivans the safest body style.
 There were 56 car driver deaths and 52 pickup truck driver deaths per million registered vehicles over the same period.

 Despite their weight, minivans also tend to be friendlier to any vehicle with which they collide.
 Because they ride lower, minivans contact a smaller vehicle bumper-to-bumper.
 This ensures that both vehicles' crumple zones engage and absorb the crash energy as best they can.
 Historically, SUVs have been known for overriding a car's strongest structure and plowing into the occupant compartment relatively unhindered, but the SUV class has improved in recent years.
 Back to top